 How can a loving God be a God of wrath?

-God has reconciled himself to all humanity, through Jesus.
-Yet, in love, God continues to extend to all people the freedom to choose to accept or to reject God's love for them.
+However, there is also a subjective sense to this reconciliation.
+In love, God continues to extend to all people the freedom to choose to accept or to reject God's love for them - to live into, or refuse to live into that reconciliation.
 To accept his love means accepting God's forgiveness in Jesus Christ, and to admit that we have been sinful creatures in hateful opposition to God.
 That’s what it means to “accept Christ."
-We accept our sinfulness and estrangement from God and acknowledge our faith that through Christ and his redemptive work we have been given reconciliation, transformation and eternal life in God as a free gift – and that we are free from wrath.
+We accept our sinfulness and estrangement from God and acknowledge that in and through Christ and his redemptive work we have been given reconciliation, transformation and eternal life in God as a free gift – and that we are free from wrath.

 Ephesians 2:1-10 describes the human journey from being the objects of God’s wrath to receiving salvation by his grace.
 God’s purpose from the beginning is to express his love toward humans in the forgiveness of the world’s sin through the work of Jesus.